Date of Award

 In conclusion the study showed that nurses lacked the knowledge and tools to be able to complete delirium assessment on their patient.
 The purpose of this study was to identify the practices and perceptions of critical care nurses as related to delirium assessment and subsequently be able to design an educational program to meet these needs.

 Meunier, Jacqueline M., "Practices and Perceptions of Delirium Assessment by Critical Care Nurses" (2010).
 Nursing Theses and Capstone Projects.
-Paper 185.
+185.